hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

     - `--shortReadsKeepPercent <percent>`: Ensure at least X% of reads are kept.
 Default: 80.
     - `--shortReadsStartTrimq <trimq>`: Highest possible `trimq` value for bbduk.
 Default: 40.
     - `--shortReadsMinTrimq <trimq>`: Lowest permissible `trimq` value for bbduk.
 Default: 28.
-    - `--bbdukArgs <args>`: Arguments other than inputs, outputs and `trimq` to pass to bbduk.
+    - `--bbdukArgs <args>`: Arguments (other than inputs, outputs and `trimq`) to pass to bbduk.
 Default: `qtrim=rl minlength=40`.
+- Long read filtering and cleaning:
+    - `--filtlongArgs <args>`: Arguments (other than inputs and outputs) to pass to Filtlong.
+Default: `--min_length 1000 --keep_percent 90 --trim --split 500 --mean_q_weight 10`.
+    - `--filtlongCheckThreshold <number>[k|m|g]`: Flag reads above the given length (eg. 10, 10k, 10m, 10g) which were removed by Filtlong.
+The number of these reads will be printed to stdout and the IDs and lengths of these reads will be saved to a TSV file.
+Default: 10k.
+- Flye:
+    - `--flyeArgs <args>`: Arguments (other than inputs, outputs, threads and `--plasmids`) to pass to Flye.
+Default: none.
+- Racon:
+    - `--raconMaxIters <number>`: Maximum number of iterations to run Racon for.
+Default: 4.
+    - `--raconArgs <args>`: Arguments (other than inputs, outputs, and threads) to pass to Racon.
+Default: `-m 8 -x -6 -g -8 -w 500`.
+- Pilon:
     - `--pilonMaxIters <number>`: Maximum number of iterations to run Pilon for.
 Default: 6.
-- `--raconMaxIters <number>`: Maximum number of iterations to run Racon for.
-Default: 4.
+    - `--pilonArgs <args>`: Arguments (other than inputs, outputs, and  `--changes`) to pass to Pilon.
+Default: none.
 - Circularisation:
     - `--canuGenomeSize <genome size>`: When specified, force Canu to use this genome size.
 See the Canu documentation for genomeSize for valid values.
 Otherwise, calculate the genome size from the assembly.
 Default: not specified.
+    - `--canuArgs <args>`: Arguments (other than inputs, outputs and genome size) to pass to Canu.
+Default: none.
+    - `--circlatorArgs <args>`: Arguments (other than inputs and outputs) to pass to Circlator.
+Default: none.
     - `--forceCirclator`: Force Circlator to be used, regardless of the state of the Flye assembly.
     - `--noCirclator`: Do not use Circlator, regardless of the state of the Flye assembly.
 - Also see [execution related parameters](#execution-related-parameters)